 A thermistor mounted on the PA printed circuit board outputs a variable resistance proportional to the heat sink temperature.
-This signal is fed to the power control circuitry on the PA output board, which monitors the signal and reduces the PA output power if the PA temperature exceeds set limits.
+This signal is fed to the power control circuitry on the PA output board, which monitors the signal and reduces the PA output power (and enables a fan) if the PA temperature exceeds set limits.